Canadian Railway Museum

-Diesel Locomotives

 Collection

 Established in 1961 by its owner and operator, the Canadian Railroad Historical Association, the museum maintains the largest collection of railway equipment in Canada with over 140 pieces of rolling stock.
 There are also over 250,000 objects and documents from Canada's railway history in the collection which is maintained in the archives on the property.

 The museum operates a heritage streetcar line around the grounds as well as a heritage railway which pulls a small passenger train on a former freight spur to Montée des Bouleaux.
 The streetcar operates daily during the spring, summer and fall while the railway operates every Sunday during the same period.